CommonGateway/CoreBundle/docs/classes/CommonGateway/CoreBundle/Service/RequestService.md

 public requestHandler (array $data, array $configuration)
 ```

-Handles incomming requests and is responsible for generating a responce.
+Handles incomming requests and is responsible for generating a response.